kermitt2/biblio-glutton/Readme.md

 ## Documentation

-The full documentation is available [here](https://biblio-glutton.readthedocs.io/en/latest/).
+The full documentation is available [here](https://biblio-glutton.readthedocs.io/en/latest/), including an evaluation of the bibliographical reference matching and some expected runtime information.

 ## How to cite